omeka/omeka-s-enduser/sites/sites.md

 On the *Admin* tab on the edit site page, you can change the site’s *URL Slug*, *Title*, and *Theme*

-On the *Pages* tab you can add, edit, and delete pages for the site.
+On the *Pages* tab you can add, edit, and delete [pages](../sites/pages.md) for the site.

+On the *User permissions* tab you can manage which users can access the administrative side of the site.

+## Managing Site Users
+To add a user to a site, navigate to the *User permissions* tab (see above).

+On